Me and Mad Eye Moody

 *Harry Potter and the Goblet of Fire is the fourth and by common agreement the darkest of the Harry Potter films so far.

-In the latest instalment of the movie franchise, the young wizard Harry is tested to the limit in a magic triwizard tournament.
+In the latest installment of the movie franchise, the young wizard Harry is tested to the limit in a magic triwizard tournament.
 It is a competition featuring three dangerous tasks.

 The film has been ruled unsuitable for under-12s to watch unaccompanied by an adult, the first of the Potter films to get such a rating.